watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 The purpose or intent of each SRv6 Policy can be identified using attributes such as color or name.

 In general, SFC is achieved by using loose source routing.
-If both SFC and QoS guarantee are desired, they can be achieved by using strict source routing or loose source routing with Flex-Algo SIDs.
+If both SFC and QoS are desired, they can be achieved by using strict source routing or loose source routing with Flex-Algo SIDs.

 ## Per-Flow Encapsulation
 In the SRv6 SR source node, which serves as the Service Classifier, packets are classified on a per-flow basis using PBR and encapsulated with SRv6 Policy.